 \section{Related Work}

-\paragraph{Progress Estimation.} Prior work on progress estimation has largely focused on task-specific or expert models trained to predict progress within fixed tasks or environments~\citep{yang2024rank2reward, chen2025sarmstageawarerewardmodeling, ma2024dreureka}, limiting their generalization.
-Some approaches estimate progress via latent feature distances~\citep{ma2022vip, ma2023liv, escontrela2023video, lee2021generalizable}, but they are limited in modeling fine-grained intermediate progress.
-More recent methods attempt to leverage the generalization ability of Vision-Language Models (VLMs), but typically formulate progress estimation indirectly~\citep{alakuijala2025video, ma2024vision, zhai2025vision}.
-For example, progress is inferred via trajectory reordering by shuffling frames~\citep{ma2024vision}, or by aggregating pairwise relative progress comparisons~\citep{zhai2025vision}, where progress is defined only relative to other observations within the same trajectory and remains tightly coupled to the full sequence context.
-In contrast, humans can infer how far a task has progressed from a single observation by explicitly reasoning over the underlying task dynamics, rather than relying on local visual similarity.
-This perspective reframes progress estimation as a long-horizon, dynamic reasoning problem that requires models to articulate their intermediate reasoning, rather than treating it as a black-box regression that directly outputs a scalar progress value, as explored in concurrent work~\citep{tan2025robo}.
-Such explicit reasoning not only enables more accurate estimation, but also provides interpretable insights into why a particular progress judgment is made, motivating our study of whether VLMs can acquire progress estimation as a general reasoning capability.
+\paragraph{Progress Estimation.} Early progress estimation methods predominantly rely on task-specific or expert models trained within fixed tasks or environments~\citep{yang2024rank2reward, chen2025sarmstageawarerewardmodeling, ma2024dreureka}, which limits their ability to generalize beyond the training distribution.
+Some approaches estimate progress by measuring distances in latent feature space~\citep{ma2022vip, ma2023liv, escontrela2023video, lee2021generalizable}, but they struggle to model fine-grained intermediate progress.
+More recently, VLMs have been applied to progress estimation, but typically through indirect formulations~\citep{alakuijala2025video, ma2024vision, zhai2025vision}.
+For example, progress is inferred via trajectory reordering by shuffling frames~\citep{ma2024vision}, or by aggregating pairwise relative progress comparisons~\citep{zhai2025vision}.
+In these settings, progress estimates are not independent, but strongly coupled to other predictions within the same trajectory, causing each estimate to depend on the entire sequence context.
+In contrast, humans can infer task progress from a single observation by reasoning over underlying task dynamics, highlighting progress estimation as a long-horizon and dynamic reasoning problem.